WalmartSolutions/Atani-0.03/README.md

 **Trillium INC: https://discord.gg/vzXzFpv2gk**

 # Why?

-They use fuqing Free MyJ2C obfuscator LMAO.
-The client is somewhat decent tbf and bypasses on some server ig.
+They use Free MyJ2C obfuscator, LMAO.
+That kid just chose one of the worst possible obfuscators he could have chosen.
+The client is somewhat decent, to be fair, and it bypasses some servers, I guess.
+I respect the devs that have contributed to Atani (not you, Luca, you are a skid and Kellohilly, you are a 11 ret4rd) and actually added something cool (like MarkGG, Liticane and tabio that made most of the stuff).

 # Client crashes?